A whiteboard that was "University 101" written in black pen.

 Acknowledgement of the territories

-Uni 101 studies the humanities; from ancient Rome to modern advertising.
-Topics change on a weekly basis, each topic will be presented by UVic proferssors.
-Classes will start in September and end in December.
+Uni 101 studies the humanities and social sciences; from ancient Rome to modern advertising, ethnobotany to psychology.
+Topics change on a weekly basis, each topic will be presented by UVic professors.
+Classes will start in September and end in April with a break in December.

 We accept new TA Volunteers every September and January.